 Is it the packaging?
 The promise?
 The reputation?
 Or is it your state of mind at the moment?
 There are a lot of things that go into the decisions we make to buy something or someone.

-No one in this business is all the time 100% happy with who they are currently booking, and to survive they have to be on the prowl for new talent.
+No one in this business is always 100% happy with who they are currently booking, and to survive, they have to be on the prowl for new talent.
 They exist on repeat business from their clients, and they can’t keep submitting the same ideas.
 A huge disservice they would be doing if they did!

-Their job is to keep an eye out for who’s up and coming, who offers more to their clients, and who has an irresistible marketing package that well make the sell really easy.
+Their job is to keep an eye out for who’s up and coming, who offers more to their clients and has an irresistible marketing package that will make the sale easy.
 Your job is to make yourself look as good as a new cereal on the shelf or a special on that menu.

 At its core, this comes down to building a rapport.
 Listen to the interview with Shamus Brown under the Interviews section on this website.
 He delivers the scoop on building rapport like no one I’ve ever heard!

-What you need in order to deliver this on a phone call or through some sort of communication is to have an excellent elevator speech.
+You need to deliver this on a phone call or through some communication to have an excellent elevator speech.

 What’s an elevator speech?
-The old saying is that it is a speech you give to somebody between floors on an elevator that tells them what you do and gets them hooked on your business.
+The old saying is that a speech you give to somebody between floors on an elevator tells them what you do and gets them hooked on your business.